gsimon75/esp8266_gps_unit/README.md

 So we needed a partial but *allocless* and statemachine-based JSON parser.
 Ugly as it is, but welcome to the Land of Limited Resources :D , see the section about [memory considerations](#memory-considerations) below.

-And of course the a bunch of sweet little surprises, like scanning for available _other_ WiFi APs while we're in AP mode isn't possible (but it doesn't trigger an error, just an empty result).
-There is a mixed `APSTA` mode, where the ESP8266 time-multiplexes its WiFi transceiver and simultaneously acts as an AP (towards the technicians mobile) and as a STA (for scanning other APs).
+And of course there were a bunch of sweet little surprises, like scanning for available _other_ WiFi APs while we're in AP mode isn't possible (but it doesn't trigger an error, just an empty result).
+There is, however, a mixed `APSTA` mode, where the ESP8266 time-multiplexes its WiFi transceiver and simultaneously acts as an AP (towards the technicians mobile) and as a STA (for scanning other APs).
 A neat corner case, which didn't make it to the SDK documentation...

 Speaking of AP scanning, it's a slow process, we can't pause the REST data flow that long.
 So, how to solve it?
 We start scanning when entering the admin mode, and when asked for the result, we present it, and immediately start a new scan.